Skip to content

 What if I have pre-existing medical conditions?

-You will usually still be able to take out cover if you have a pre-existing medical condition.
-Just be sure to declare it to your insurer before you buy your insurance or you may not be able to claim.
+You will usually still be able to take out one-way travel insurance if you have a pre-existing medical condition.
+However, you will need to declare it to your insurer before you buy your insurance or you may not be able to claim.

 Unfortunately you’re likely to pay a little more for cover with a pre-existing condition, as insurers will see you as a higher claim risk.
-But it’s a relatively small extra fee compared to the potential thousands you might need to pay for medical treatment if you become ill while you're away.
+How much extra you’ll need to pay will depend on your condition, but it will usually be a relatively small extra fee compared to the potential thousands you might need to pay for medical treatment if you become ill while you're away.

 Compare travel insurance quotes